 The perfect project, I think, is one that combines creativity and learning.
 This STEM activity fits the bill.
 Middle daughter really wanted to try a science project and make an articulated hand.
 I’ve seen the project before, but was impressed by how clear the instructions were in the Amazing! magazine.
 Middle is now of the age that she can follow the instructions by herself, with very little

 interference help from me.

 We used my glue gun to stick the straws to the cardboard.
-The only other change she made was using cardboard from a cereal box instead of corrugated cardboard.
+The only other change she made, was using cardboard from a cereal box, instead of corrugated cardboard.
 The end result is remarkably sturdy, and strong enough for everyone in the family to play with.
 Believe me.
 We tested it.

-We used the glue gun again to stick the rubber bands to the back of hand, so the hand will return to a flat state.
+We used the glue gun again to stick the rubber bands to the back of hand.
+So the hand will snap back and return to a flat state.
 Our science project was complete.

 We recorded a video to show you how good the movement turned out.
 I’ve sped it up.
 It only takes 12 seconds.